This information explains what anxiety is and how you can manage it while caring for a loved one.

 Many people find that counseling helps them manage their emotions during caregiving.
 MSK’s counselors provide counseling for individuals, couples, families, caregivers, and groups.
 They can also prescribe medications to help with anxiety, depression, and other mental health problems.
 For more information, ask your doctor or nurse, or call 646-888-0200.

 The Caregivers Clinic

 The Caregivers Clinic provides support specifically for caregivers who are having trouble coping with the demands of being a caregiver.
-For more information, call 646-888-0200 or go to www.mskcc.org/cancer-care/doctor/allison-applebaum.
+Call 646-888-0200 or go to www.msk.org/cancer-care/doctor/allison-applebaum for more information.